 Ric Flair and Triple H – “One Night Only”

 With so many career highs and standout moments, a truly great (albeit short) story can sometimes get overlooked.
-A storyline between Ric Flair and Triple H started in the opening segment of May 19th, 2003’s episode of Monday Night Raw, and just as quickly as it began, it virtually concluded in the main event of the very same show.
+A storyline between Ric Flair and Triple H started in the opening segment of May 19th, 2003’s episode of Monday Night Raw.
+Just as quickly as it began, it virtually concluded in the same show’s main event.
 Here we look back on that night Ric Flair walked that aisle once again to challenge Triple H for the World Heavyweight Title.

 We start, quite fittingly, in “Flair Country.”
 This 2003 episode of Monday Night Raw emanated from Greenville, South Carolina, the site of many great Flair and Horseman moments of yesteryear.
 One day removed from the WWE Judgement Day pay-per-view of that year, the show opened with Stone Cold Steve Austin operating as the Co-General Manager of the Red brand.
 After spending some time recapping the previous evenings’ exploits, Steve Austin introduced World Champion Triple H and his aide Ric Flair to the ring.